iszczesniak/cpp/memory/index.md

 ## The local data

-All data local to a function or a scope is allocated on the stack.
+All data local to a function or a block scope is allocated on the stack.
+The local data is automatically destroyed when it goes out of scope.
+It's not only a great property you can rely on to have your data destroyed, but also a necessity since the stack has to be cleaned up when the scope ends.

 ## The dynamic data